-- For pupils before starting school in YR: - Option of a home visit to enable reception class teacher and SENDCo to meet children and their parents before they start school - We talk with and visit our in-house early years providers to help us to be ready to support pupils with additional needs joining our school in YR. - Creation of visual resources to support transition for children starting school, for families to use with their child in the summer holidays. - YR teacher and other staff as appropriate attend training offered to support individual pupils.
+For pupils before starting school in YR:

-For some pupils before they move up to a new year group:
+- We talk with and visit our in-house early years providers to help us to be ready to support pupils with additional needs joining our school in YR. - Creation of visual resources to support transition for children starting school, for families to use with their child in the summer holidays. - YR teacher and other staff as appropriate attend training offered to support individual pupils.

-Creation and use of 'pupil passports' and similar resources to support pupils during the summer term and for their parents to use with their children in the holidays to support a smooth transition.
+For some pupils before they move up to a new year group: - Creation and use of 'pupil passports' and similar resources to support pupils during the summer term and for their parents to use with their children in the holidays to support a smooth transition.